-If we can identify, i.e. empathize, with the idolaters and Pharisees for a moment, new potential applications will likely emerge.
-Said otherwise, if we distance ourselves from the struggles and failure of those in Scripture, we can apply the insights that could be gained.
+If we can identify, i.e., empathize, with the idolaters and Pharisees for a moment, new potential applications will likely emerge.
+Said otherwise, if we distance ourselves from the struggles and failures of those in Scripture, we can apply the insights that readers could gain.

 “Making Sense” of the Golden Calf

-Using Exodus 32, how do we get inside the mind of the Israelites as they waiting for Moses’ descent from Mount Sinai?
+Using Exodus 32, how do we get inside the Israelites’ mind as they wait for Moses’ descent from Mount Sinai?

-The ancient Israelites had been enslaved in Egypt for centuries.
-They had been slack to circumcise their children and needed reminding that is was the LORD (not some other god) who committed to rescue them.
-At the very least, these observations suggest the worship of the LORD was not “thriving” in Israel prior to the exodus.
+The ancient Israelites were enslaved in Egypt for centuries.
+They had been slack to circumcise their children and needed reminding that is was the LORD (not some other god) who committed to rescuing them.
+At the very least, these observations suggest the worship of the LORD did not thrive in Israel before the exodus.
 Accordingly, much of what they would know about the LORD was recently gained knowledge.
-After all, if has only been a matter of weeks since they received the commandments from Moses (back in Exod 20).
+After all, it has only been a matter of weeks since they received the commandments from Moses (back in Exod 20).

-By contrast, polytheism was by far the norm in the ancient Middle East.
+By contrast, polytheism was the norm in the ancient Middle East.
 Accordingly, worshipping idols “made sense” inasmuch as it was typical.

 Notice what Aaron actually says.
 At one level, he and the Israelites did not think they were committing a fundamental compromise.
 In v.
 5, he announces,